omerKkemal/oh-tool-v2/README.md

 ## Usage

-1. **Run the Application**
+1. **Start the Application**
     ```bash
     flask run
     ```

-2. **Access the Application**
+2. **Access the Dashboard**
-    Open your web browser and navigate to `http://127.0.0.1:5000`
+    Open your web browser and navigate to: [http://127.0.0.1:5000](http://127.0.0.1:5000)

 ## Features

+SpecterPanel is designed with extensibility and user experience in mind.
+The following modules are included:

 ### Main Application (`app.py`)
-- Initializes the Flask app.
+- Initializes the Flask application.
-- Registers various blueprints for handling different parts of the application.
+- Registers modular blueprints for different functionalities.
-- Sets the secret key for session management.
+- Configures session management and application security.

 ### API Handling (`api/api.py`)
+- Organizes and defines API routes for command execution.
-- Defines routes for handling API commands.
+- Utilizes Flask blueprints for scalable API development.
-- Uses a blueprint to organize the API routes.

 ### Database Models (`db/modle.py`)
-- Defines the structure of the database tables using SQLAlchemy models.
+- Implements database schema using SQLAlchemy ORM.
-- Includes models for users, API commands, API links, phishing data, and more.
+- Defines models for users, API commands, API links, phishing data, and more.

 ### Views and Templates (`view/view.py`, `templates`)
-- Handles the rendering of HTML templates for different routes.
+- Renders dynamic HTML templates for all major user-facing routes.
-- Includes routes for user profile, API commands, and other functionalities.
+- Includes user profile management, command execution, and additional web interfaces.

 ### Event Handling (`evet/event.py`)
-- Defines routes for error handling pages (e.g., 404 and 500 errors).
+- Manages application-level error handling (e.g., 404, 500 error pages).

 ### Database Initialization (`initial_db.py`)
-- Contains scripts for initializing the database tables.
+- Provides automated scripts for initial database setup.

 ### Utility Functions (`utility/control_db.py`, `utility/setting.py`)
-- Provides utility functions for database management and application settings.
+- Contains helper scripts for database management and application configuration.
-- Includes a script for controlling an SQLite database and setting various configuration variables.
+- Facilitates streamlined SQLite operations and environment settings.

 ### Homepage and Public Pages (`homePage/public.py`)
-- Defines routes for public pages like login, register, and information pages.
-- Uses session management for user authentication.
+- Handles authentication processes including login and registration.
+- Manages public informational pages with secure session handling.

 ### Static Files (`static/py/netcat-v1.5.py`)
-- Contains a network utility script for various network operations.
+- Includes a robust network utility script for advanced network operations.

 ## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request to contribute to the project.
+We welcome contributions from the community!
+To contribute, please open an issue or submit a pull request with detailed information about your changes.

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+For more information, please refer to the [LICENSE](LICENSE) file.